Sweet And Spicy Korean Gochujang Noodles

 Peel and use fresh garlic for a more prominent taste.
 You can also increase the quantity of garlic if you prefer your noodles to be extra garlicky.

-To make a non-vegetarian version of these noodles, add chicken, turkey, shrimp, ground beef, or ground pork.
+To make a non-vegetarian version of these noodles, add cooked chicken, turkey, shrimp, ground beef, or ground pork.

 I like to garnish these noodles with spring onions and toasted sesame seeds.